JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 4. To add the necessary dependencies, copy existing dependencies from the `androidMain.dependencies {}` block of the `composeApp` build script, and add the dependency on the `composeApp` itself.
-   In this example the end result should look like this:
+   In this example, the result should look like this:

    ```kotlin
    kotlin {